ice-energy/jreed/content_pub/post/post_013/ReferencePlatform.md

 I think the primary issue is that this distribution is not a router, instead it's a server.

-But there's no reason it can route.
+It should be able to route, there's plenty of instructions I've found for doing so.

 What I have not figured out yet is how to get both network interfaces up and active at the same time.
 Meaning you can ping both devices.

 I can ping one device.
 Routing tables don't seem to be set up properly.
-And even when I do set them up properly (by hand), I still can ping both devices.
+And even when I do set them up properly (by hand), I still can't ping both devices.

 After boot-up, the active lan device is fairly random.
 Sometimes the active device will be the ethernet port, and sometimes it will be the wifi.   ssh for instance will only work on one device.